MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/experimentation-overview.md

 1. Click "Complete" to promote the 'winning' experience to the web storefront.
 1. Stop the experiment in the third-party service.

+## Publishing experiments through Publish Groups

+## Experiment status within Dynamics 365 Commerce

 ## FAQs
-1. Reorder modules
+1. How to reorder modules in an experiment?
-1. Whole page variation with templates
-1. fragment-based experiments
-1. Making changes to the experiment (2 schools of thought)
+1. When to use module level experiments vs. page level experiments?
-1. Making changes to the default around the experiment (using module variations)
+When making changes to the default around the experiment (using module variations) Don’t allow changes to the page (create separate page variations)
-1. Don’t allow changes to the page (create separate page variations)
+1. How to make significant changes to page variations?
-1. localization – we support it, yes! (do it once, do it for all) – advanced topic?
-1. publish groups – advanced topic?
-1. Statuses
+Change page template
+1. How to run multi-variate and multi-page experiments? fragment-based experiments
+1. How to localize experiments?
+Follow the same process as for pages.